MISSIONS - MINISTRY

 The purpose of a prayer shawl is to give someone a tangible example of God’s love and care.
 Shawls have brought comfort, relief, and the blessings of prayer to the sick, the mourning, and any one of whom it is asked.
 Shawls bring ongoing prayers of encouragement, strength, hope, and comfort to the receiver.
 Every shawl is made with prayer, intention, and love.
 Upon completion of the shawl, it is blessed, we pray for the person who receives it and it is delivered.
 May the recipient be reminded of God’s infinite love each time they wrap it around their soul.
 All are invited to join us in this ecumenical ministry, even those who don’t yet crochet and knit.
 We will teach you if you don’t know how!
 We provide yarn and patterns.
 We meet for fellowship and to knit and crochet every Tuesday night, 5:30 pm - 7:00 pm in the Fireside Room; enter on the East side of Peace United Methodist Church.
 You can create shawls at home if you are unable to attend meetings.

-Nomads On a Mission Active in Divine Service – NOMADS is a UMC ministry for RVers that provides volunteer labor for United Methodist organizations.
+Nomads On a Mission Active in Divine Service – NOMADS is a Methodist ministry for RVers that provides volunteer labor for Methodist organizations.
 NOMADS demonstrate God’s love through our work and by listening to the people we work with.
-We do new construction, remodeling, and repairs for churches, children’s homes, camps, colleges, outreach missions, and disaster rebuilding.
+We do new construction, remodeling, and repairs for Methodist churches, children’s homes, camps, colleges, outreach missions, and disaster rebuilding.
 Team members do maintenance, cleaning, painting, electrical, drywall, sewing, and flooring.
 With God’s help, NOMADS pretty much do it all.
 NOMADS Mission Statement: Rebuilding lives, homes, and facilities with God’s love and our hands.
 NOMADS Vision: Fulfilling Needs Through Christ's Love.
 And in the same way, faith by itself, if not accompanied by action, is dead.
 James 2:17.
-NOMADS are people who are looking for retirement with a purpose, who - enjoy traveling in an RV, who want to share their Christian faith and who enjoy using their skills in service to others.
+NOMADS are people who are looking for retirement with a purpose, who - enjoy traveling in an RV, who want to share their Christian faith, and who enjoy using their skills in service to others.

 Our church members volunteer at local sites including the Pipestone Food Shelf and ATLAS for Life.
 Please check announcements on our home page for local opportunities to serve.
 James 2:16-17: If one of you tells him, “Go in peace; stay warm and well fed,” but does not provide for his physical needs, what good is that?
 So too, faith by itself, if it does not result in action, is dead.